Main theme: Embedded Vision for Unmanned Aerial Vehicles (UAVs)

 - Vision-based client devices for the Internet of Things (IoT)

-- Embedded vision for 3D movies and TV
+- Embedded vision for 3D reconstruction and (live) data streams

 - Biologically-inspired vision and embedded systems